philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

     -   Click the **Back** arrow to navigate back to the app.

-    -   Close the **Designer** browser window or tab.
+    -   Close the **Designer** tab.

-    -   Click **Leave** if prompted when tried to close the browser window.

     -   After publishing, when you select your new App in the list in the Power Apps maker portal, the new version will run.
 Previously, new versions could only by accessed by selecting edit and previewing.

 ## Task #2: Add App to Solution and publish
-We have created out app outside the our Campus Management Solution.
+We have created our app outside the our Campus Management Solution.
 Adding the App to the solution and publishing all customizations will allow us to deploy the latest versions of all the necessary components.

 1. Open the Campus Management solution.

    * Sign in to <https://make.powerapps.com>  if you are not already logged in.

-   * If the Environment displayed in the top right is not your Practice environment, select your **Environment**.
+   * If the Environment displayed in the top right is not your Sales Trial environment, select your **Environment**.

    * Select **Solutions**.